Mount St Bernard Abbey: Abbots and superiors

 In 1890, Dom Wilfred Hipwood became abbot.
 Described as a gentle and scholarly man, he had formerly been a professor at St Mary's College, Oscott.
 His twenty years as abbot were marred by almost constant ill-health and he was confined to his room during the last ten years of his life.
 His tenure saw a decline in numbers; by the time of his death in 1910, the community numbered fewer than thirty monks.

-In 1910, Father Louis Carew was sent to Mount St Bernard as provisional superior.
+In 1910, Dom Louis Carew was sent to Mount St Bernard as provisional superior.
 In 1889, Father Louis had been appointed as superior of New Melleray Abbey in Iowa and later became a definitor of the order.
-Noted for the firmness of his discipline, an indication of the regard in which he was held occurred in 1915, when John Hedley, Bishop of Newport and Menevia summoned Father Louis as his director, to prepare him for death.
-However, numbers remained low during his period of governance.
+Noted for the firmness of his discipline, an indication of the regard in which he was held occurred in 1915, when John Hedley, Bishop of Newport and Menevia summoned Dom Louis as his director, to prepare him for death.
+However, numbers remained low during his period of office.
 Father Louis died in 1927, whilst on holiday in Ireland.

-Father Louis was succeeded as superior of Mount St Bernard by the prior of Mount Melleray Abbey, Father Celsus O'Connell.
+Dom Louis was succeeded as superior of Mount St Bernard by the prior of Mount Melleray Abbey, Dom Celsus O'Connell.
 The community began to grow almost immediately and by 1929 it was again possible to hold an abbatial election at the monastery.
 Dom Celsus was elected as the new abbot, but after four years, he moved back to Mount Melleray, when he was elected abbot of that house.

-Fortunately, the monastery's revival continued under his successor, Dom Malachy Brasil - the third Irishman to rule the abbey, who took charge in 1933, elected as abbot by the monks of Mount St Bernard on the basis of his excellent reputation, gained as prior of Roscrea.
+The monastery's revival continued under his successor, Dom Malachy Brasil – the third Irishman to rule the abbey, who took charge in 1933, elected as abbot by the monks of Mount St Bernard on the basis of his excellent reputation, gained as prior of Roscrea.
 It was during Dom Malachy's time that the abbey attained its present form, with the completion of the abbey church, just over one hundred years after the foundation of the monastery.
 This and other noteworthy achievements of Dom Malachy is described in his obituary, written by the monks of Nunraw: